unoth/CardDashboardApp/README.md

 # Card Dashboard

 Application is a convenient application for managing finances.
-It features a modern and sleek design that is intuitive for the user.
+It features a modern and sleek design that is intuitive for the user. :sparkles:

 ## Key Features:

-**Display of User's Credit Card:** Users can view basic information about their credit card.
+:credit_card: **Display of User's Credit Card:** Users can view basic information about their credit card.

-**Contact List for Transfers:** This streamlines the transfer process and reduces the time required to enter recipient data.
+:iphone:  **Contact List for Transfers:** This streamlines the transfer process and reduces the time required to enter recipient data.

-**Transaction History:** App displays the complete transaction history of the user.
+ :mag: **Transaction History:** App displays the complete transaction history of the user.

 ## Technologies Used: